Help us improve your experience.

 Ports used by Nginx Controller:

-Using Nginx for PCEP—During the installation process you will be asked whether you want to enable ingress proxy for PCEP.
+During the installation process, you will be asked whether you want to enable ingress proxy for PCEP.
+You can select from None or Nginx-Ingress as the proxy for the Path Computation Element (PCE) server.

-• If you select "Nginx-Ingress" as a proxy for PCE server, you do not need to configure the VIP for PCE server described in the table.
-In this case, the Virtual IP address for Infrastructure Nginx Ingress Controller is used for both netflowd and PCE server.
+If you select Nginx-Ingress as the proxy, you do not need to configure the VIP for the PCE server described in the table.
+In this case, the VIP address for Infrastructure Nginx Ingress Controller is used for the PCE server also.
+If you choose to not use a netflowd proxy, the VIP for the Infrastructure Nginx Ingress Controller is used for netflowd, as well.

-The benefit of using Nginx is that a single IP address can be used for multiple services.
+The benefit of using Nginx is that you can use a single IP address for multiple services.

 Figure 5: Nginx Controller Nginx Controller